nessdoor/HImaKura/README.md

 # The Hentai Image Classifier
-The Hentai Image Classifier (クラシファイア), in spite of its maybe misguiding name, is a metadata editor with the erotic Japanese-style drawings in mind.
+The Hentai Image Classifier (クラシファイア), in spite of its maybe misguiding name, is a metadata editor and image viewer with the erotic Japanese-style drawings in mind.

 ![alt text](screenshots/main_screen.png "Main screen")

 It can open a directory, scan it for images and present you a simple interface to sequentially add, edit or clear their metadata.
-This metadata is recorded into XML files name-wise paired with images: if the image is `foo.png`, then its accompanying metadata file is called `foo.xml`, and resides under the same directory.
+Then, you can filter and view images based on this metadata, either in the same session or in a later one.
+All data is recorded into XML files name-wise paired with images: if the image is `foo.png`, then its accompanying metadata file is called `foo.xml`, and resides under the same directory.

 ### Metadata format and rationale
 Metadata files comply with the following DTD: